ajlinhard/byte-size-docs/Spark/Spark_Overview.md

 ---
 # Key Spark Concepts

-### Resilient Distributed Dataset (RDD)

 ### Spark Context vs. Spark Sessions
 A SparkContext and a SparkSession are both fundamental components in Apache Spark, but they serve different purposes and were introduced in different versions of Spark.
 Let me explain the key differences:

 ## SparkContext
-SparkContext is the older, original entry point for Spark functionality:
+SparkContext is the older original entry point for Spark functionality:

+- Only 1 SparkContext instance should exists per JVM.
+Best practices to stop() the context before creating a new one.
 - It connects your application to a Spark cluster
 - It's used primarily for creating RDDs (Resilient Distributed Datasets)
 - It was the main entry point in Spark 1.x